18 Warm Places to Visit in January

 12. Cape Verde, Africa

 Sure, it’s not nearly as hot as, say, Colombia, but the cool January temperatures in Cape Verde make it so it’s not too cold that you don’t want to go outside, and it’s not so hot that your afternoon adventure is ruined by your desire to get to an AC ASAP.
 This island off the coast of west Africa has a lot to offer for snowbirds escaping the harsh winters.
 And as Thompson points out, "For January, I would choose an epic, bucket-list adventure."
-And adventures this African spot has to offer: go on an excursion and get a different view of the Island of Sal courtesy of Zipline Cabo Verde, and those who like to keep things more grounded can still get their adrenaline pumping while on a 4WD Buggy Island Adventure.
+As for adventures this African spot has to offer—you can go on an excursion and get a different view of the Island of Sal courtesy of Zipline Cabo Verde or, for those who like to keep things more grounded, get an adrenaline rush on a 4WD Buggy Island Adventure instead.

 A funky sign pointing in all directions on Grand Cayman